igor-petruk/oatbar/book/src/configuration/command.md

 In [`i3wm`](i3wm.org) this format fully controls the display of `i3bar`, where for `oatbar` it is a yet another data source that needs to be explicitly connected to properties of the blocks.
-For example instead of coloring the block, you color the entire bar.
+For example instead of coloring the block, you can choose to color the entire bar.
 Or you can use color `red` coming from an `i3bar` plugin as a signal to show a hidden block.

 Plugins that `oatbar` ships with use this format.